Brunodebona/Brunodebona/README.md

 - 👋 Hi, I’m @Brunodebona
-- 👀 I’m interested in aprender
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning linguagens de programação
+- 🌱 I’m currently learning
+programming languages
-- 💞️ I’m looking to collaborate no que puder
+- 💞️I'm looking to collaborate in any way I can
 - 📫 How to reach me Instagran @debonas_

 <!---